gbaptista/gemini-ai/template.md

 ### Tools (Functions) Calling

-> As of the writing of this README, only the `gemini-pro` model [supports](https://cloud.google.com/vertex-ai/docs/generative-ai/multimodal/function-calling#supported_models) tools (functions) calls.
+> As of the writing of this README, only the `vertex-ai-api` service and the `gemini-pro` model [supports](https://cloud.google.com/vertex-ai/docs/generative-ai/multimodal/function-calling#supported_models) tools (functions) calls.

 You can provide specifications for [tools (functions)](https://cloud.google.com/vertex-ai/docs/generative-ai/multimodal/function-calling) using [JSON Schema](https://json-schema.org) to generate potential calls to them: